 We work to reduce the incidence and impact of child abuse by providing a coordinated, multidisciplinary response to victims of child abuse and their families.
 This response includes prevention, investigation, prosecution, and treatment.
 This includes community partners who are experts in those areas.
 In conjunction with our partner agencies, Monarch provided a wide range of services at no cost to 839 child victims and their families.

 Monarch Children’s Justice and Advocacy Center (MCJAC) is a program of the Community Action Council serving children and families in Thurston County, Washington.
 MCJAC is one of eight operating advocacy centers in the State of Washington and one of over 600 nationwide.

 A multidisciplinary team is changing the way the community responds to child victims of sexual abuse.
 The multidisciplinary team approach offers child victims and their families a place where they can access the help they need to heal emotionally and physically from abuse.

-Monarch works with a service dog, Astro, who is trained by Assistance Dogs of Hawaii and brought to Monarch by Courthouse Dogs Foundation.
-Astro works with child victims being treated at Monarch’s Center through interviewing, investigation, therapy and even in the courtroom.
+Monarch works with a service dog, Astro, who is trained by Assistance Dogs of Hawaii and is brought to Monarch by the Courthouse Dogs Foundation.
+Astro accompanies child victims being treated at Monarch’s Center during interviews, investigation, therapy and even into the courtroom.
 His presence is calming and reduces stress for victims as they go through all the steps of disclosure, investigation, prosecution, and healing.
 Monarch, Astro, and all partners work to reduce in the incidence and impact of child abuse by providing a coordinated, child-centered, specialized multidisciplinary response, to victims and their families.